SmartableAI/microsoft-power-bi/_functions/collections/relationship-functions.md

 ---
-name: "Other functions"
+name: "Relationship functions"
-excerpt: "These functions perform unique actions that cannot be defined by any of the categories."
+excerpt: "Functions in this category are for managing and utilizing relationships between tables."
 type: collection
-heat: 140
+heat: 130

 provider:
   name: Microsoft